Country of Operation

 The majority of franchises are comprised of small, stand-alone medical clients that are owned and operated by a licensed nurse, and staffed by a few other health workers.
 The services provided include provision of a variety of contraceptives, sterilization, HCT (the volume percentage of red blood cells in the blood), labor and delivery, Malaria, TB, nutrition and diarrhoea management services.

 SMS reporting of stock-outs is planned.
-AMUA currently works with 350 Community Health Workers (CHW), in which two individuals are assigned per franchise, and each CHW receives branded materials, pictorial aids and bicycles.
+AMUA currently works with over 600 Community Health Workers (CHW), in which two individuals are assigned per franchise, and each CHW receives branded materials, pictorial aids and bicycles.
 The franchise is currently facing difficulties in increasing quality standards and recruiting medical doctors due to the currently low interest in family planning.

 AMUA has been successful in improving private-public partnership with the Ministry of Health; the franchisees are now recognized by the government and are able to source family planning commodities from the Ministry stores.